Pfizer says COVID booster offers protection against omicron

-Pfizer said Wednesday that a booster dose of its COVID-19 vaccine may protect against the new omicron variant even though the initial two doses appear significantly less effective.
+Pfizer said Wednesday that a booster dose of its COVID-19 vaccine may offer important protection against the new omicron variant even though the initial two doses appear significantly less effective.

-Pfizer and its partner BioNTech said lab tests showed a booster dose increased by 25-fold the level of so-called neutralizing antibodies against omicron.
+Pfizer and its partner BioNTech said that while two doses may not be protective enough to prevent infection, lab tests showed a booster increased by 25-fold people's levels of virus-fighting antibodies against the omicron variant.

-Pfizer announced the preliminary laboratory data in a press release and it hasn't yet undergone scientific review.
-The companies already are working to create an omicron-specific vaccine in case it's needed.
+Blood samples taken a month after a booster showed people harbored levels of omicron-neutralizing antibodies that were similar to amounts proven protective against earlier variants after two doses.

+Scientists don't yet know how big a threat the omicron variant really is.
+Currently the extra-contagious delta variant is responsible for most of the COVID-19 cases in the U.S. and other countries.

 Scientists have speculated that the high jump in antibodies that comes with a third dose of COVID-19 vaccines might be enough to counter any decrease in effectiveness.

+Pfizer and BioNTech already are working to create an omicron-specific vaccine in case it’s needed.

-Antibody levels predict how well a vaccine may prevent infection with the coronavirus but they are just one layer of the immune system's defenses.
-Pfizer said two doses of the vaccine may still induce protection against severe disease.
+Antibody levels predict how well a vaccine may prevent infection with the coronavirus but they are just one layer of the immune system’s defenses.
+Pfizer said two doses of the vaccine should still protect against severe disease, because the mutations in omicron don't appear to hamper one of those other defenses, T cells that fight the virus after infection sets in.

 “Although two doses of the vaccine may still offer protection against severe disease caused by the Omicron strain, it’s clear from these preliminary data that protection is maximized with a third dose of our vaccine,” Pfizer CEO Albert Bourla said in a statement.